EUDAT-Training/B2SHARE-Training/deploy/04_Installation.md

 Please note that this will load several communities and records.
 If you need to have clean install, leave it to 0.

-- Set the RabbitMQ user name and password:
+- Set the RabbitMQ user name and password.
+You can fill in your own values here.

 ```sh
 export B2SHARE_RABBITMQ_USER='user'